FAQ

 Answer: Some check valve designs incorporate a filter element within the outlet check valve.
 While in-line filtration is a worthwhile addition to any HPLC, putting a filter within the outlet check valve assembly has two major drawbacks.

-First: a filter right above the outlet ball will concentrate particulates in a region where they can potentially cause check valve failure.
+First, a filter right above the outlet ball will concentrate particulates in a region where they could cause check valve failure.

 Second: the presence of an in-line filter element upstream from the pressure transducer can complicate pressure-based instrument diagnostics.
-We recommend the use of an in-line filter under all circumstances, but the best way to accomplish this is to install a separate filter assembly in-line downstream from the pressure transducer.
+We recommend using an in-line filter under all circumstances, but the best way to accomplish this is to install a separate filter assembly in-line downstream of the pressure transducer.

 Pistons and Piston Seals